Preparing to go: What to take with you

 Global Health Insurance Card (GHIC)

-When travelling in France, the GHIC entitles you to state-provided healthcare, occasionally free of charge, or at least at a reduced fee.
+The GHIC entitles you to state-provided healthcare in France.
+Care may be free of charge or at a reduced fee.

 Portable breathalyser

-It’s a requirement to carry a certified (NF) unused breathalyser kit while driving in France.
+You must carry a certified unused breathalyser kit while driving in France.

-On-the-spot fines for not carrying a breathalyser have been scrapped, but it’s better to carry one to stay on the right side of the law.
+Spot fines have been scrapped, but make sure you have a kit to stay on the right side of the law.

 Headlamp beam converter kit